m2-farzan/ros2-rolling-PKGBUILD/README.md

 # ROS 2 (Rolling) PKGBUILD

+> :warning: **Note**: The rolling distro moves too fast and I often
+> fail to keep up.
+Use ros2-galactic package if you don't want trouble.

 This package aims to provide an easy way to install ROS 2 on Archlinux.

 ## Contribution Notes